yotmfour/AppleWatchWorkoutAnalysis/README.md

   8. Exported as a CSV file

   9. I chose to use Google Data Studio as my visualization tool and created a pie chart with my top 4 workouts and the breakdown of each workout based on record count, total energy burned(kcal), and the duration.
+This is Apple_Workout_Analysis.pdf